cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Issues to Track
  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

-## Projects to Review
- - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

 9/7/2020

+Finished out async Factory Method creation for editor windows.

+Added a horizontal layout version of the Body Content Editor for the Photo and Image controls - didn't rename the original at this point because I thought it would be nice to find a way to do one control with alternate layout esp. with the speech and link code in the code behind.

 Refactor into creation via async Factory methods for all not top level controls - for top level controls only the Photo Editor is currently refactored in part because at this point I ran into problems with the automated tests where TinyMessageBus was having problems getting a lock on the file it uses.
 I didn't debug into the TinyMessageBus code but after a little reading decided to change approaches slightly and push published changes onto a one channel work queue to reduce the number of possible places where TinyMessageBus needs to completely lock the file for writing (I believe that the combination I had in the code of new channel per publish and many publishes at once combined with all the reads was not working out at least across all the different threads...) - tests ran without problems several times after this change.

 9/5/2020